rastersoft/autovala/wiki/autovala-tricks.7.md

     ./debian/rules build
     ./debian/rules binary-arch

 It is possible to create a template control file at **packages/control.base**.
-In this file you can manually add entries that you want to be included in the final **control** file.
+In this file you can manually add entries that you want to be included in the final **control** file for Debian packages.
 Its syntax is exactly the same than the final **control** file.
 Autovala will honor these entries and will use them instead the ones generated automatically, with one exception: the dependencies defined in this file will not overrule the automatic ones, but will be added to them.
 That way, if autovala is unable to detect that your program needs, let's say, *pandoc* to be run, you can put it in this file and it will be added to the dependency list.

 You can manually edit the files **preinst**, **prerm**, **postinst** and **postrm** in the **debian** folder, and the changes will be kept if you run again the package generation.